inappstory/android-sdk/README.md

 ### SDK Initialization

-SDK has to be initialized only in Application class through method `InAppStoryManager.initSdk(context: Context)` Then, from any class (Application, Activity, Fragment, etc.) you need to call `InAppStoryManager.Builder(). ... .create()`
+SDK has to be initialized only in Application class through method `InAppStoryManager.initSdk(context: Context)`.
+Then, from any class (Application, Activity, Fragment, etc.) you need to call `InAppStoryManager.Builder(). ... .create()`:

 ```kotlin
 fun initInAppStorySdk(context: Context) { //Have to call from Application class and pass application context